nautobot/nautobot/docs/installation/upgrading.md

 This script:

+* Destroys and rebuilds the Python virtual environment
-* Installs or upgrades any new required Python packages
+* Installs all required Python packages
 * Applies any database migrations that were included in the release
 * Collects all static files to be served by the HTTP service